Regular walking can help you maintain a healthy lifestyle and remain independent.

 There are a few different types of walking sticks:

 A standard walking frame has four legs and is picked up and moved forward with each step.
-Although it is more taxing to use, it is a popular choice because it provides extra stability thanks to its wide base of support.
+Although it is more tiring to use, it is a popular choice.
+This is because it provides extra stability thanks to its wide base of support.

-Two-wheeled walking frames are available for people who find lifting a standard walking frame too challenging.
-This type of frame is ideal for people who are confident with their upper body strength and want less weight on their legs.
+Two-wheeled walking frames are helpful if you find lifting a standard walking frame too challenging.
+They're ideal for people who are confident with upper body strength.
+They can help you take some weight off your legs.

-Rollators (or 4-wheeled walkers) provide support for individuals who may experience some balance challenges but require less assistance than those using more stable walkers.
-Their 4 wheels make them more manoeuvrable and faster to use, which also makes them better suited for people with relatively good balance who can comfortably use the brakes.
+Rollators (or 4-wheeled walkers) provide support for people who experience minor balance challenges.
+They provide less assistance than more stable walkers.
+Their 4 wheels make them more manoeuvrable and faster to use.
+This also makes them better suited for people who can comfortably use the brakes.

 If you need advice or have any questions: